 As a website dedicated to both types of vehicles, we thought we’d take the time to settle the dispute, once and for all.

 The worst part is that people who should know – those who work in this industry – tend to confuse the two, or blur the lines.

 There are also people who call an SUV a crossover.
 Confused?
 So is most of the buying public.

-It’s an acronym and stands for Sport Utility Vehicle.
-And the term CUV?
+SUV is an acronym; it stands for Sport Utility Vehicle.
+And the term “CUV”?
 Well, that stands for Crossover Utility Vehicle.
 But forget CUV – everyone now calls them a “crossover”.

 Who invented the term?
 According to the Miriam-Webster dictionary, the first known use of “SUV” was in 1969.
 But car manufacturer Crosley first used “sport-utility” in 1948 (see picture below).